TextConf.java

 public TextConf wrapLines(boolean wrapLines) {

-return of(_content, _fontConf, _clipArea, _placementBoundary, _placement, _offset, wrapLines, _autoPreferredHeight);
+return of(_content, _fontConf, _clipArea, _placementBoundary, _placement, _offset, wrapLines, _autoPreferredHeight, _obstacles, _obstaclesFromChildrenAs, _obstaclesFromChildrenEnabled);

 }